April 1, 2024

-Project Support: KAKENHI Grant-in-Aid for Scientific Research(B)
+Project Support: KAKENHI Grant-in-Aid for Scientific Research (B)

 Related Project: lncRNAs in dendritic cell differentiation

-This project aims to elucidate roles and functional features of long noncoding RNAs (lncRNAs) in establishing and maintaining immune responses by studying infected dendritic cells type-1 (DC1).
+This project aims to elucidate the roles and functional features of long noncoding RNAs (lncRNAs) in establishing and maintaining immune responses by studying infected dendritic cells type-1 (DC1).

 Introduction

-While investigating roles of lncRNAs in regulating DC type1 (DC1) differentiation, we also sought to understand how lncRNAs can establish and maintain DC1 responses to infection.
+While investigating the roles of lncRNAs in regulating DC type1 (DC1) differentiation, we also sought to understand how lncRNAs can establish and maintain DC1 responses to infection.
 Our preliminary analyses uncovered hundreds of differentially expressed known and novel lncRNAs in DC1s infected with Toxoplasma gondii.

 Fig: Chromatin structure re-arrangement and activation at gene loci related to host defense occur progressively during various stages of DC1 development (Kurotaki et. al., 2022)